CKVR-DT

+CBC Television affiliate

 Early history

-The station first signed on the air on September 28, 1955; it was founded by Ralph Snelgrove, whose first initial and that of his wife, Valerie, form part of the station's callsign.
+Ralph Snelgrove, the owner of CKBB (now known as CIQB-FM) was awarded a television license in 1954 by the CBC Board of Governors to operate in Barrie.
+The station first signed on the air on September 28, 1955, and the callsign was derived from Snelgrove whose first initial and that of his wife, Valerie, form part of the station's callsign though it was originally to be called CKBB-TV after a radio station.
 It originally operated as a privately owned affiliate of CBC Television.

 In 1969, the station was purchased by CHUM Limited, becoming one of the first television stations owned by the company.

 On September 7, 1977, a private aircraft, owned by Falconbridge Nickel Mines Ltd., dropped altitude to 500 ft in dense fog and struck CKVR's 1000 ft transmitter tower, killing all five people aboard the plane and destroying the tower and antenna.
 The station's 225 ft auxiliary tower was also destroyed and there was some damage to the main studio building.
 The tower also supported the antennae for CHAY-FM (93.1 FM) and a rebroadcaster (on UHF channel 55) of Radio-Canada station CBLFT (channel 25) in Toronto, the studio/transmitter link of CKBB (950 AM, now on 101.1 FM), as well as paging and other communications systems.
 The CKVR antenna was an RCA six-bay turnstile.
 On the following morning, the CBC secured the use of a 400 ft tower for CKVR.
 The first sections of the new temporary tower were lifted into place on September 10.
 On September 19, CKVR's antenna was hoisted into place on the new tower, along with those for CBLFT and CHAY-FM, with the transmission line also being put in place.
 After work on the tower was completed, tests were made to the transmitter's signal.
 At 8:35 p.m. that evening, the transmitter was turned on with a colour bar test pattern being broadcast.
 At 8:55 p.m., CKVR vice president and general manager Jack Mattenley went on the air in a live broadcast with a message of sympathy and words of gratitude to viewers.
 CKVR returned to the air at a reduced power of 40,000 watts until a new 1000 ft tower was built in 1978.